 - a malfunction or a major breakdown in SCOR's IT systems, outages, disruptions due to viruses, attacks by hackers and thefts or data breaches.
-This can occur within SCOR's own environment or to a third party providing services or data to SCOR; - interruption of any of SCOR's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to the Group's reputation.
-In addition, these incidents could increase other operational risks such as external fraud or human error (e.g. delay in the recognition of adverse business development).
-The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SCOR operates might be impacted by natural or man-made perils.
+This can occur within SCOR's own environment or to a third-party providing services or data to SCOR Group; - interruption of any of SCOR Group's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to the Group's reputation.
+In addition, these incidents could increase other operational risks such as external fraud or human error (e.g., delay in the recognition of adverse business development).
+The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SCOR Group operates might be impacted by natural or man-made perils.
+They could also be affected by legal or management decisions (e.g., due to pandemics or social conflict).
 The offices might need to be closed for a period of time potentially resulting in a loss of productivity and business opportunity, as well as remediation costs.